Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

 \section{Results}

 This section presents the details of our computational experiments.
 After explaining how we generate a diverse library of QCQPs in Section~\ref{subsec:data-generation}, we provide information about the experimental setting in Section~\ref{subsec:comp_setting}.
-Then, we discuss the results of our machine learning experiments in Sections~\ref{subsec:comp_results_LPvsSDP} and~\ref{subsec:comp_results_LPvsSDP}, where we compare the LP relaxation with the SDP relaxation and the SDP' relaxation, respectively.
+Then, we discuss the results of our machine learning experiments in Sections~\ref{subsec:comp_results_LPvsSDP} and~\ref{subsec:comp_results_LPvsSDP$'$}, where we compare the LP relaxation with the SDP relaxation and the SDP$'$ relaxation, respectively.
+Finally, we present the results of our experiments focusing on the MINLPLib benchmarks in Section~\ref{subsec:MINLPLib}.